Accountability and Reporting

 The planned procurements are based on the best information available at the time of publication and may be subject to change.

 Specific details of the OTA’s Annual Procurement Plan are available through the Austender website.

-Senate Order 192 (Murray Motion) on Departmental and Agency Contracts for the 2015 Calendar Year
+Senate Order 192 (Murray Motion) on Departmental and Agency Contracts for the 2016-17 Financial Year

 On 20 June 2001, the Senate agreed to an Order requiring Ministers to table a letter, stating that all The Public Governance, Performance and Accountability Act 2013 (Cth) (PGPA Act) agencies falling under their responsibility have placed on the internet a list of contracts of $100,000 (GST inclusive) or more which are current or entered into during the previous twelve months.